 Ostia, at the mouth (ostium) of the Tiber River, was founded around 620 B.C.; its central attraction was the salt gleaned from nearby salt flats, which served as a precious meat preserver.
 Later, around 400 B.C., Rome conquered Ostia and made it a naval base, complete with a fort.
 By A.D.
 150, when Rome controlled all the Mediterranean, Ostia served as its busy commercial port.

 With the fall of Rome, the port was abandoned.
 Over time the harbor silted up.
-I’d like to take a moment to thank the mud which eventually buried Ostia, protecting it from the ravages of time — and from stone-scavenging medieval peasants.
+I'd like to take a moment to thank the mud that eventually buried Ostia, protecting it from the ravages of time — and from stone-scavenging medieval peasants.

 Ostia's small museum offers a delightful look at some of the city's finest statuary — tangled wrestlers, kissing cupids, playful gods.
 Most of the statues are second- and third-century A.D.
 Roman pieces inspired by rare and famous Greek originals.
 The portrait busts are of real people — the kind you'd sit next to in the baths (or at the famous one-room public toilets with multiple seats).
 Roman religion revered the man of the house (and his father and grandfather).
 As statues of daddy and grandpa were common in the corner of any proper house, many survive today.

 These days, you can stroll among the ruins and trace the grid standard for Roman military towns: a rectangular fort with east, west, north, and south gates and two main roads converging on the Forum.
 Walking along the main drag, Decumanus Maximus, you can identify buildings from the Republic (centuries before Christ) and the Empire (centuries after Christ) by their level.
-Over the centuries, Ostia’s ground-level rose, and the road was elevated.
+Over the centuries, Ostia's ground level rose, and the road was elevated.
 Anything you walk down into is B.C.

 Just in front of the theater is the grand Square of the Guilds, the former bustling center of Rome's import/export industry, with more than 60 offices of ship-owners and traders.
 Along the sidewalk, second-century A.D. mosaics advertise the services offered by the various shops — a lighthouse symbolizes the port of Ostia and an elephant marks the office of traders from Africa.
 It's fun to walk the entire square guessing from the ancient signs what was once for sale behind each store front.

-The Forum Baths, a huge, government-subsidized complex, were the city’s social nerve center.
+The Forum Baths, a huge, government-subsidized complex, were the city's social nerve center.
 Fine marble steps — great for lounging — led to the pools.
 People used olive oil rather than soap to wash, so the water needed to be periodically skimmed by servants.
-From the viewpoint overlooking the Baths of Neptune you’ll see a fine mosaic of Neptune riding four horses through roller-coaster waves.
+From the viewpoint overlooking the Baths of Neptune you can see a fine mosaic of Neptune riding four horses through roller-coaster waves.

 A meander down Ostia's back lanes is a veritable archaeological scavenger hunt.
 Look for hidden bits of fresco, preserved mosaic flooring, and millstones for grinding grain back when business was booming.

 The key to enjoying sights from ancient Rome is to resurrect all that rubble in your mind.
-A quick trip out to Rome’s ancient port helps do just, that making it more likely that your hours climbing through the wonders of ancient Rome will give you goose bumps rather than heatstroke.
+A quick trip out to Rome's ancient port helps do just that, making it more likely that your hours climbing through the wonders of ancient Rome will give you goose bumps rather than heatstroke.